alttch/bma-info/eva4/containers/containers.rst

 Deployment
 ----------

-At the first run, if the container locates files named */mnt/init/init\*.yml* (e.g. */mnt/init/init0.yml*), they are automatically used for the node :doc:`deployment <../iac>`.
+At the first start, if the container locates files named */mnt/init/init\*.yml* (e.g. */mnt/init/init0.yml*), they are automatically used for the node :doc:`deployment <../iac>`.